TimMotonaga/GettingAndCleaningDataAssignment/CODEBOOK.md

 ##fBodyGyro-std()-Z

-This is the standard deviation of the sample distribution of the frequency  signal of angular acceleration in the X plane.
+This is the standard deviation of the sample distribution of the frequency  signal of angular acceleration in the Z plane.

 ##fBodyAccMag-mean()